nokotamustang/PersonalPortfolio/README.md

 Another project was integrating the **EA Sports** rendering engine into **Piero**, which allowed for more realistic graphics presentation for the 3D stadium and players models.
 This was a complex project that required a lot of work to integrate the two systems and make them work together seamlessly.

-## Buhler Sortex - PhD Student in Machine Vision - 2009 to 2013
+## Buhler Sortex - PhD Student in Computer Vision - 2009 to 2013

-I led a Machine Vision project for the measurement of granular organic matter in an on-line environment.
+I led a Computer Vision project for the measurement of granular organic matter in an on-line environment.
 The major hurdle was to measure the percentage of broken rice in a stream of rice grains.
 The system had to be able to measure the size of the grains, the color of the grains, and the shape of the grains.
 The system had to be able to do this in real-time, as the grains were moving down a conveyor belt at a high speed.

 ![Sortex PhD Thesis 1](./img/bs_1.PNG)